SamPIngram/CSC-Software-Stack/docker/README.md

 # Docker Images

-These docker images make the base for the applications available in the CSC Software Stack.
+These docker images make the base for the applications available in CSC Software Stack.

 ### Building/Running on M1 Macs:
 docker buildx build --platform=linux/amd64 -t <image-name> .